Welford Park: Snowdrops

 Welford Park is a private residence, and for most of the year neither it nor its grounds are open to the public.
 However, in a tradition that is now over 50 years old, the grounds are opened to enable visitors to view the year's bloom of snowdrops and, to a lesser extent, aconites.
 The flowers thrive on the chalky soil, forming a white carpet across the estate's riverside beech woodland.

-The actual dates of opening vary from year to year, depending on the state of the blooms.
-In recent years, the park has been opened for about four weeks in late winter from Wednesdays to Sundays.
-As one of the first signs of the end of winter, Welford's snowdrops are generally well covered by the local, and sometimes national, press, and attract large crowds of visitors.
-Car parking is free of charge at a nearby car park, although there is a fee for admission to the grounds.